 It is our core belief that a healthy mind is the foundation of whole health.
 We also believe that you are not defined by your diagnosis.
 Where others see a mental health patient, we see a real person.
 We envision a world where seeking care for the mind is as acceptable as seeking care for the body.

 Choosing YOUniq Health to assist you on your journey to wellness means working with a team that truly cares about your success and committed to helping you achieve your health goals.
 We do not rush you in and out; our providers spend adequate amount of time with you.
 They respect your feelings and listen to you so you feel comfortable trusting them with your care.

 What We Offer

-We open our doors, Monday to Friday, at 9 AM and close for the day at 7 PM.
-Our extended hours allow you the flexibility to find a suitable time for your appointments.
-We are closed Saturday and Sunday.
+We open our doors 9 AM to 5 PM, Monday to Wednesday, and 9 AM to 2 PM on Thursday.
+These hours allow you the flexibility to find a suitable time for your appointments.
+We are closed Friday, Saturday and Sunday.

 Our Holiday Closings

 We observe the following major holidays — New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.